• Skip to primary navigation

 • Mustard (optional) - To taste.

-*Be sure to see the recipe card below for ingredients, amounts & instructions!*
+Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!

 🔪 How To Make Elk Burgers

 This recipe isn’t difficult to make.
 The skill comes in how you cook them, so follow directions carefully.
-And don’t forget that you can always toast the buns with a bit of butter!
+And don’t forget that you can always toast the buns with a bit of butter.

 You’ll be able to make 4 quarter-pound patties from this recipe, so adjust accordingly if you’re serving a large group or have extra hungry mouths to feed.
 Sometimes, I’ll even make a few extra and keep them in the freezer until I’m ready to cook them.